sbwhitt/custom-actions/README.md

 * Ctrl+Right: Move the current tab right
 * Ctrl+Down: Move the current tab to it's own window
 * Alt+Shift+Left: Open the last visited location in a new tab
+* Alt+Down: Collapse all tabs into the same window

 ## How it works